 Personal Injury Claims From Motor Vehicle Accidents

-To seek compensation for injuries suffered in a car crash, you can file a personal injury claim or bodily injury claim with the other driver’s auto insurance company.
+To seek compensation for injuries suffered in a car crash, you can file a car accident injury claim or bodily injury claim with the other driver’s auto insurance company.
 In the injury claim, you as the injured person must establish that the other driver was negligent and that his or her negligence was the cause of the accident and your injuries.

 Negligence is what determines liability in a motor vehicle accident case.
 Under Massachusetts law negligence is the failure of a responsible person to exercise that degree of care and/or vigilance, which a reasonably prudent person of ordinary caution ought to exercise under the particular circumstances.
 With respect to motor vehicle cases, Massachusetts law requires motorists using the roads of the Commonwealth to use reasonable care for their own safety and for the safety of other motorists.
 In other words, an operator of a motor vehicle must exercise reasonable care under the circumstances.
 The particular circumstances depend on the facts of the case or accident.